Trazodone (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, bleeding problems, heart disease, heart rhythm problems, low blood pressure, or mineral imbalance (such as low magnesium, potassium, or sodium in the blood).
-Tell your doctor if you recently had a heart attack or have had priapism (a prolonged painful erection).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, bleeding problems, glaucoma, heart disease, heart rhythm problems, or low blood pressure.
+Tell your doctor if you recently had a heart attack.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Anxiety, restlessness, fever, sweating, muscle spasms, nausea, vomiting, diarrhea, seeing or hearing things that are not there

 - Confusion, weakness, muscle twitching

 - Painful, prolonged erection of your penis